dukeluo/eslint-plugin-check-file/docs/rules/folder-naming-convention.md

 There are six basic naming conventions built into this rule, including `CAMEL_CASE`, `PASCAL_CASE`, `SNAKE_CASE`, `KEBAB_CASE`, `SCREAMING_SNAKE_CASE` and `FLAT_CASE`.

-**Additionally, there is a naming convention called `NEXT_JS_APP_ROUTER_CASE` used to format folder names in Next.js projects that used App Router.** `NEXT_JS_APP_ROUTER_CASE` aims to support a wide range of named constructs in Next.js App Router projects, including Standard routes, Dynamic segments, Catch-all segments, Optional Catch-all Segments, Route groups, and Named slots.
+Additionally, there is a naming convention called `NEXT_JS_APP_ROUTER_CASE` used to format folder names in Next.js projects that use the App Router.
+You can read more about it under [Built-in custom patterns](#built-in-custom-patterns).

-While `NEXT_JS_APP_ROUTER_CASE` covers many naming cases, it's possible that some cases may be missing.
-If you come across any missing cases, I encourage you to open an issue and provide the necessary details.
-Your feedback will help me improve and enhance the naming convention.

 | Formatting  | Name                   |
 | ----------- | ---------------------- |